CryptosOdysseus/AALE-Contributions/000-20190822-LitRev-AALE-References.md

 >"[Relevant Quotes or highlights]"

->> Note: forthcoming chapter in Oxford Handbook of Ethics of AI, 2020
+>> Note from the author: forthcoming chapter in Oxford Handbook of Ethics of AI, 2020.
+This is a draft chapter for the Oxford Handbook of Ethics of AI.
+Please send all errors, omissions, or comments to hsurden@colorado.edu.

 #